blackwell-systems/error-envelope/README.md

 - **Traceability**: Built-in support for trace IDs and retry hints
 - **Framework-agnostic core**: Works standalone; integrations are opt-in via features

-**The stack:** anyhow for propagation → error-envelope at the HTTP boundary → Axum integration (optional via feature flag)
+**The stack:** anyhow for propagation → error-envelope at the HTTP boundary → Axum via axum-support

 ```rust
 use axum::{extract::Path, Json};